itsfaraaz/Lakefield-Library/README.md

     a.
 Select the “Checkout” icon on the bottom.
 Tap on the barcode icon on the bottom right to open the scanner.
 Scan the book to automatically add it to your bag.

-    2. Search for the book in the “Search” tab.
+    b.
+Search for the book in the “Search” tab.
 Tap on the book that you would like to add to your bag and click “Checkout”.

 **Search for a book**

 1. Select the “Search” icon on the bottom.
 Tap on the search bar and search for whatever book you would like.
 2. Select a book by tapping on it.
 More details about the book will then pop up.

 **View the map**

-- Select the “Map” icon on the bottom.
+1. Select the “Map” icon on the bottom.
-- Click any part of the map to get more details regarding it
+2. Click any part of the map to get more details regarding it

 **Social Media**
 Both Facebook and Twitter have been integrated into the application.
 You can now share to Facebook and Twitter when you checkout a book.